-As Prof Zinn remarked, "This brings to mind Nancy Kline's chapter in 'Time to think' on 'Places that say back to "you you, matter"'.
-There are so manv ways the administrators create such places in the Faculty, in different ways.
+As Prof Zinn remarked, "This brings to mind Nancy Kline's chapter in 'Time to think' on 'Places that say back to you, "you matter".
+There are so many ways the administrators create such places in the Faculty, in different ways.
 Carol's garden is one such place."